PlanTL-GOB-ES/AbreMES-X/README.md

 [3] PubMed is a free search engine accessing primarily the MEDLINE database of references and abstracts on life sciences and biomedical topics.
 The United States National Library of Medicine (NLM) at the National Institutes of Health maintains the database as part of the Entrez system of information retrieval. https://www.ncbi.nlm.nih.gov/pubmed/

 [4] A.S.
-Schwartz, M.A.
-Hearst, "A Simple Algorithm for Identifying Abbreviation Definitions in Biomedical Text"
+Schwartz and M.A.
+Hearst, "A simple algorithm for identifying abbreviation definitions in biomedical text".
+Pacific Symposium on Biocomputing.
+Pacific Symposium on Biocomputing, 2003, 451-462.